omarayman012/Bareedk/README.md

 **BaridikExpress** is a robust, scalable delivery management platform built for logistics and shipping companies.
 It provides a comprehensive API to manage:

-- 🚚 **Shipment Lifecycle** — Create, track, update, and complete deliveries
+- 🚚 **Delivery Management** — Register drivers, approve, track, and manage deliveries
-- 👤 **Customer Management** — Senders and receivers with full address handling
+- 👤 **Customer Management** — Full customer lifecycle with contacts, addresses, and accounts
-- 🏢 **Branch Operations** — Multi-branch support with zone management
-- 🧾 **Order Processing** — Real-time order status and history
-- 🔔 **Notifications** — Automated SMS/Email updates for customers
+- 🔐 **Auth & Identity** — JWT-based authentication with role & permission system
+- 🗺️ **Location & Geography** — Countries, Governments, Cities, Villages hierarchy
+- ⚙️ **System Management** — Policies, terms, social media links, FAQs, and more
+- 🛵 **Delivery Types & Services** — Configurable delivery types with pricing and services

 The system is designed with **reliability**, **scalability**, and **clean separation of concerns** at its core using the CQRS pattern powered by **MediatR**.